mochi-hpc-experiments/mochi-docker/docker/README.md

 and general Mochi experimentation.

 The image is based on Ubuntu and is pre-configured to include key system dependencies and a baseline Spack installation.
-It also runs an ssh daemon that that allows access to an account with the user name "mochi" with no password.

 ## Installing Docker